BrianRagazzi/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Add a rule
 ~~~~~~~~~~
-Let's add a rule to security group for the Web Servers that allows HTTP (TCP port 80) from anywhere (0.0.0.0/0)
+Let's add a rule to security group for the Web Servers that allows HTTP (TCP port 80) from anywhere (0.0.0.0/0).
+Note that the API will not allow updating a security group rule definition, but will allow you to add and revoke the rules.

 .. code-block::